The Creation Part 2

 Two days later Star and Bringer were searching for shelter as the night set in.
 Star’s belly was full of tasty grubs and Bringer had swallowed a mouse whole earlier that evening, though Star had declined to watch.
-Both wandered toward a low embankment in a relaxed haze.
-Their good mood vanished as they approached the embankment.
+Both wandered towards a low embankment in a relaxed haze.
+Their good mood vanished as they approached the bank.
 A rank musky scent clung to the sand there.
 Bringer noticed it first, he halted with his tongue flickering.

-“Star…there’s something here.”
+“Star… there’s something here.”
 He hissed.

 Star stopped in front of him and snuffled a tussock of grass.
 There were two distinct scents.
 One feline and one canine.
 Star shuffled a step back.
 “We should go.
 This den is occupied…”